 Most WordPress themes available on the market are compatible with WooCommerce.
 However, you may opt for one that is specifically built for WooCommerce.
 That way, you’ll have more control over your store.

 If you do not want to purchase a WooCommerce theme, you can use the free ‘Storefront theme’.
 Although simple, it is flexible and intuitive.

-The WooCommerce storefront theme comes with extensions.
-Prices range from $0 to $59.
+The WooCommerce storefront theme comes with extensions and the cost ranges from $0 to $59.
 You can also get an entirely different look when you purchase a child theme for $39.

 Some Premium WooCommerce themes include WoodMart, Martfury, ShopKeeper, etc. Purchasing a paid theme costs between $39 – $247.